PowerNukkit/Ore-to-Discourse-Auth-Gateway/README.md

 1. Download this repository
 2. Open the folder with your favorite terminal (PowerShell, CMD, Konsole, gnome-terminal, xTerm, etc)
-3. Run `gradlew run -h` to learn your options, you can also set the parameters using environment, for example you can set an environment parameter named `DISCOURSE_URL` instead of passing it as `--discourse-url` or `-du` directly.
+3. Run `./gradlew run --args="-h"` to learn your options, you can also set the parameters using environment, for example you can set an environment parameter named `DISCOURSE_URL` instead of passing it as `--discourse-url` or `-du` directly.
 4. Call again but instead of `-h` fill the arguments with real data, and you will be good to go after you get a log saying `Application started`.

 # License